Guardians vs. Twins Player Props Betting Odds

 Kwan Stats

-- Kwan enters this matchup looking to extend his two-game hit streak.
-During his last five outings he is hitting .320 with two doubles, a walk and two RBI.
+- Kwan heads into this matchup looking to extend his three-game hit streak.
+In his last five games he is hitting .280 with two doubles and an RBI.

 Kwan Recent Games